toebeann/subnautica-support/README.md

 - CustomCraft2 plugin packs
 - CustomHullPlates addon packs
 - CustomPosters addon packs
+- Any .zip, .rar or .7z archive designed to have its contents installed directly into the `BepInEx/plugins` folder

 If you are developing a different kind of mod and would like it to be supported by this extension, please [raise an issue or pull request on the GitHub repository](https://github.com/toebeann/subnautica-support/issues) with a link to your mod page so that I can take a look at how you are packaging it.
 Please make sure to include instructions for how you would expect it to be installed, so that I can have Vortex automate the process.
 PRs welcome!